BigDataWUR/MLforCropYieldForecasting/README.md

    The configuration subsection allows you to change configuration and rerun experiments.

+## Microsoft Azure Databricks Notes

+To run the script in Microsoft Azure Databricks environment, download the notebook and
+1. Create a Spark cluster.
+2. Add necessary libraries to the cluster using the libraries tab from the cluster details page.
+3. Import notebook to your workspace.
+4. In `Global Variables`, remove the `if (test_env == 'notebook'):` block meant for Colab environment.
+5. Use `dbfs` command line tool to upload data.
+6. Set data path to something like `dbfs:/<dir>` and output path to something like `/dbfs/<dir>`.
+7. Attach your notebook to the Spark cluster and run.

 ## Google Dataproc Notes

 To run the script in Google Dataproc environment, download the python sript and